Tips to Avoid That Costly Winter Leak

 Posted on December 19, 2016 by oozle

-Winter can bring a series of home burdens but one of the more costly is a leak.
-Leaks can sometimes be prevented if the right steps are taken.
-We have compiled a list of 5 ways to avoid a costly leak this winter season.
+When winter rolls around, it can bring a series of new home projects and repairs, but one of the more costly fixes is a leak.
+It can be possible to prevent leaks if the right steps are taken.
+Let us help you avoid some future home damage with our list of five ways to avoid a costly leak this winter season.

-The best way to avoid leaks is by preventing them or catching them early on!
+The best way to avoid leaks is by preventing them or catching them early on.
 Check all interior and exterior faucets for drips or puddles.
-If you find a leaky faucet contact ProServ immediately before it becomes a bigger problem.
+If you find a leaky faucet, use a wrench to tighten any loose joints, and cover any small holes with an adhesive putty.
+These are just temporary fixes, so your next step should be to contact ProServ immediately before it becomes a bigger problem.

-Tip 5: Close Any Interior Shutoff Valves Leading to Exterior Faucets
+5. Close Any Interior Shut-off Valves Leading to Exterior Faucets

 Locate the shut-off valves in your home to drain all the water from the pipes that lead to the hose bibs outside.
 These are commonly found near your water heater, meter, basements, crawlspaces, or under sinks.
-Depending on your home you may or may not be able to access these valves, for assistance call a professional plumber.
+Depending on your home you may or may not be able to access these valves, in which case you should call a professional plumber.

 If you do find yourself with a leak, call a plumbing professional right away!
 The longer you wait the more you risk further damage to your home.
-For emergency repairs contact ProServ Las Vegas at 702-425-5512!
+For emergency repairs contact ProServ Las Vegas ASAP!

 Want to know more about keeping your home warm and safe this winter?
 Check out these blogs!